nayan-pust/Information-Theory-and-Coding/README.md

 Welcome to the Information Theory and Coding Lab repository!
 This project is dedicated to experiments, algorithms, and implementations in Information Theory and Coding — the backbone of data compression, error correction, and efficient communication systems in digital technology.

 # 👤 ABOUT ME
-I'm Naimur Rahman 👨‍💻, a student in the Department of Information and Communication Engineering at Pabna University of Science and Technology.
+I'm **Naimur Rahman 👨‍💻**, a student in the Department of ** Information and Communication Engineering at Pabna University of Science and Technology **.
 This repository showcases my lab work and coding projects, covering both foundational algorithms and advanced topics in information theory.
 I hope to provide useful resources and examples to anyone eager to dive into this essential field of computer science and communication.

 # 📁 REPOSITORY CONTENTS
 The repository includes code implementations and explanations for: